The Most Popular Exterior House Color in 2023—And 5 Designers’ Favorite Shades

 We may earn revenue from the products available on this page and participate in affiliate programs.

 Achieving the American Dream no longer just includes owning a house with a white picket fence—apparently, we want the house to match, too.
 But not just any shade will do.
-According to a recent survey from siding company Alside, off-white is the most sought-after exterior shade for homeowners planning to make updates in 2023.
+According to a recent survey from siding company Alside, off-white is one of the most sought-after exterior house colors in 2023 for homeowners planning to make updates this year.
 Twenty percent of the respondents said they prefer the warm tone, while a crisp, traditional white came in second with 14 percent of the vote, followed by light gray.

 Sure, it seems like it should be simple to decide on something that’s essentially colorless, but that’s exactly what makes it tough.
 (Case in point: A Domino writer once agonized over 24 white paint swatches for weeks before making her final selection.)
 With a range of undertones and nuances that change with every type of light, building material, and climate, it’s tricky, to say the least.
-To make it easier for you, we asked designers: What’s your favorite off-white paint to use on a facade?
+To make it easier for you, we asked designers: Which off-white is your favorite exterior paint color in 2023?

 We used it on my house and on many client projects.
 It’s a chameleon that adapts; it’s crisp and bold on modern homes, but not at all jarring on a more traditional facade. —Anna Still, Still Johnson Interiors